From picturesque ruins to cliff-face monasteries, we explore the unique appeal of the oldest cities in the world

 Plovdiv, the second-largest city in Bulgaria, has long competed with the capital, Sofia.
 Originally a Thracian settlement, it later became a major Roman city before falling to the Byzantines and Ottomans.

-Top sight: Plovdiv Roman Theatre – constructed under the rule of Emperor Trajan, the theatre was only uncovered in modern times after a freak landslide in 1972.
-Now restored, it’s used as a venue for special events and concerts.
+The Plovdiv Roman Theatre, constructed under the rule of Emperor Trajan, was only uncovered in modern times after a freak landslide in 1972.
+Now restored, it is used as a venue for special events and concerts.

 7. Sidon, Lebanon

 In Christianity, Jesus performed his first miracle of turning water into wine in Sidon.
 If not miraculous, then Sidon is certainly magical.
 Located on the Mediterranean coast, 40km (25 miles) from Beirut, Sidon’s Old City is a beautifully preserved maze of narrow alleyways, arched pathways and a number of mosques dating back to the Umayyad Era.

 It’s said that St Paul once visited Sidon as did Alexander the Great who went on to conquer the great city.

 The Sidon Sea Castle, constructed by the Crusaders, sits on a small island connected to the mainland by a stone causeway.
 The castle was destroyed by the Mamluks to prevent the Crusaders returning to the region and later restored by Fakhreddine.

 Located 100km (62mi) southwest of Cairo, Faiyum occupies part of what was Crocodilopolis, an ancient Egyptian city which worshipped a sacred crocodile named Petsuchos.
 (It sounds made up but we checked.)
 Petsuchos lived in a special temple pond and was fed by priests with donated food.
 When Petsuchos died, it was replaced by another crocodile.